 In 2006, the Clitheroe Foundation and Sculpture by the Sea established The Clitheroe Foundation Emerging Sculptor Mentorship Program, awarding $10,000 each to 3 selected artists.
 The mentor program aims to encourage professional and meaningful fellowships between emerging sculptors and established practitioners.
 In benefit of Sculpture by the Sea‘s established organisational framework, the program facilitates a skills exchange between the emerging artists and their mentors and provides a forum for the professional and technical development of the emerging sculptors.

 The three artists selected for the 2016 Clitheroe Emerging Sculptor Mentorship Program are:

 The recipient of the 2016 Wallace Arts Foundation New Zealand Sculptor Award of NZ$7,000 is Oliver Stretton-Pow (NZ) for his work Infrastructure 5.

 The 2016 Allens People’s Choice Prize of $5,000, as voted by visitors of the exhibition was awarded to Gillie and Marc Schattner for their work, Buried Rhino.

 The Sydney Water Environmental Sculpture Subsidy of $5000 supports an artist whose work is associated with sustainability, conservation and/or for those artists who use water, wind, solar power and the natural elements in their sculptures.
 In 2016, the subsidy has been awarded to Jennifer Turpin & Michaelie Crawford for their work Operation Crayweed, a collaboration between artists, scientists and the community.
 The work draws attention to the crayweed reforestation ‘worksite’ beneath the Bondi Bay swell.
-Between 1997 and 2004 Sydney Water generously supported artists exhibiting in Sculpture by the Sea through provision of acquisitive works gifted to Campbelltown City Bicentennial Art Gallery.
+Between 1997 and 2004, Sydney Water generously supported artists exhibiting in Sculpture by the Sea through provision of acquisitive works gifted to Campbelltown City Bicentennial Art Gallery.

 The 2016 Kids’ Choice Prize of $3,000, donated by Rebel Penfold-Russell OAM, as voted by children visiting the exhibition was awarded to Gillie and Marc Schattner for their work, Buried Rhino.

 The 2015 Art Gallery Society of NSW Prize of $5,000, donated by the Art Gallery of NSW, as chosen by Denise Mimmocchi, Curator of Australian Art, AGNSW was awarded to David Horton (NSW) for his work in pace (in peace) after Verrocchio’s Doubting Thomas.